masterleros/bash-devops-libs/README.md

 ## Operation Mode
 DevOps Liberary have 4 operations modes:

-  - **A. Auto (default)** - This mode will attempt to download the liraries if not found locally
+  - **A. Auto (default)** - This mode will download the libraries if not found locally of if remote code has changed.
-  - **B. Online** - This mode will download and update the libraries on all executions
+  - **B. Online** - This mode will download and update the libraries on all executions.
   - **C. Offline** - This Mode will use available libraries, if any is not found, it will fail.
   - **D. local** - Same as `Online` but will copy libraries from a local folder instead of download from GIT (usefull for lib development and testing).